 There are several eco-friendly cleaners available on the market that are safe for both plants and the environment.
 Look for products that are labeled as biodegradable, non-toxic, and plant-friendly.
 These cleaners are designed to clean effectively without causing harm to your plants.

-See also What Does Psi And Gpm Mean On A Pressure Washer
+See also Does More Flow Make A Pressure Washer Work Better

 By using these alternative solutions, you can safely clean your outdoor surfaces without risking damage to your plants.
 Remember to always test any cleaning solution in a small, inconspicuous area before applying it to the entire surface.